Whales, Captain! Whales off the starboard bow!!

 I have to admit I'm always surprised at how tight the sailing community is, especially in foreign ports.
 I guess I shouldn't be, but we've had nothing be great hospitality since we got here.
 I'm yet to meet anyone, regardless of the price of their boat, who hasn't been outgoing, cheerful and friendly.
 You may not hang out with them, but we just haven't run into many folks with their nose in the air.

 The next day, Joe graciously offered to drive us to the Port Captain's office (which was only a block away) and the supermarket.
 We checked in (again taking less than ten minutes) and there were no fees or other complications.
 Mexico has really improved its cruising rules and I believe it will greatly encourage more tourists to discover what an amazing and beautiful country it is.
-Maybe that isn't a good thing, as more Americans means more American stores (there is a Walmart within a few blocks) and it probably means less diversification, but in a global market I think this kind of change is inevitable.

 The supermarket was no different than any you'd find in California, with the exception that there were far less yuppies looking for dates, everything was spelled wrong, and they sold Cactus in the vegetable isle.
 The check out baggers were all wearing red Santa hats, which, coupled with the bright green trim on the checkout counters, added an odd, almost surreal holiday effect.
 Especially since it was about ninety degrees out.
 "It's Beginning to Look a lot like Christmas" kept running through my head.